-Changes in this permit for Outfall #001 include the revision of Oil & Grease from limits to monitoring, the revision of pH to include a maximum, and the revision of Ammonia based on new ecoregional pH and temperature data.
-See Part II of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
-Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System, the revision of reporting Non-Detects, the removal of the requirement to cease discharge and connect to a facility with an area-wide management plan due to no higher authority being in the area, the removal of the special condition regarding changes to existing pollutants or addition of new pollutants to the treatment facility, however additional pollutant loading must be reviewed under the antidegradation policy, and the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 10.
+Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System, the revision of reporting Non-Detects, the removal of the requirement to cease discharge and connect to a facility with an area-wide management plan due to the facility not currently being within the jurisdiction of a higher continuing authority, the removal of special conditions about pollutants, the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 10, and the addition of special condition 16 for controlled discharge requirements, as this facility now conducts non-continuous discharges.
+Special Condition 7 was updated to include language for alternative operational monitoring frequency and the operational monitoring requirements table.